AlenaGM/prehistoric-calculator/README.md

 Prehistoric-calculator is a Java-Script training project created on week 13 of learning with [ITGirlSchool].

 The task was to make a page that:
-- on button press, asks user's name and alert with personal welcome-message;
+- on button press, asks user's name and alert with personal welcome-message
-- has a simple 4-button calculator that requests 2 numbers and, on action choice, calculates the result.
+- has a simple 4-button calculator that requests 2 numbers and, on action choice, calculates the result

 ## Result
 <img width="45%" alt="screen capture" src="../main/assets/img/captureweb.png">